Asana/create-app-attachment-github-action/README.md

 Always be in the loop on the status of a pull request with this GitHub Action, which connects an attachment to Asana.

 How does it work?
-The GitHub Action will check the description of the pull request for the specific Asana task URL and automatically create an attachment with the latest status from GitHub.
+The GitHub Action will check the description of the pull request for the specific Asana task URL and automatically create an attachment with the latest status from GitHub as the authenticated user.

 This is available to all Asana users on Premium, Business, and Enterprise plans.

+To get notified when the pull request status changes in Asana, check out [GitHub Action](https://github.com/Asana/comment-on-task-github-action).

 To learn more about using the GitHub + Asana integration, visit the [Asana Guide](https://asana.com/guide/help/api/github).